 - Modem/Router Combo: No

-For budget seekers, Netgear CM500 comes forth as a good cable modem for Comcast Xfinity’s Blast!
-(400 Mbps) Internet plan.
-It manages to offer better speeds as compared to the older CM400, which could only support 100 Mbps internet plans.
+For budget seekers, Netgear CM500 is a good modem for Comcast Xfinity.
+It offers better speeds than the older CM400, which could only support 100 Mbps internet plans.

 Why is it suited for Comcast Xfinity?

-Well, purchasing CM500 for the low-speed plans makes sense, courtesy of the DOCSIS 3.0, 16 x 4 channel bonding, and backward compatibility with DOCSIS 2.0 hardware components.
-I tested the same with the Blast plan (400 Mbps) and could get wireless speeds of over 360 Mbps.
-The maximum upload speed scored 25 Mbps.
+Purchasing CM500 for a 400 Mbps plan makes sense, courtesy of the DOCSIS 3.0, 16 x 4 channel bonding, and backward compatibility with DOCSIS 2.0 hardware components.
+I tested the same with the Blast plan and could get wireless speeds of over 362 Mbps.
+The maximum upload speed scored 22 Mbps.

 Coming to the port arrangement, Netgear brings one Ethernet port into the mix, which is justifiable considering the price.
-And while it works well with Xfinity plans, you can also consider this for Cox and Spectrum internet plans as well.
+And while it works well with Xfinity plans, you can also consider this for Cox and Spectrum internet plans.

 Design and Build